creepone/tasks/README.md

 On the server, there is a list of pending reminders for the clients that are out-of-date.
 Each time a new sync batch is submitted and merged, we make sure that all the added and modified reminders are kept watched.
 As soon as the reminder's time is reached, we check whether some of the clients are still out of date and send them a push notification.

+This is only done for devices, the web clients have to poll for the changes themselves.

 ##### Client

     {  _id: "8d9b6830824611e29e960800200c9a66", // custom generated, per-device identifier
+       name: "Tomas Vana's iPod Touch",
        notificationToken: "9a22f500824611e29e960800200c9a66", // APN token, updated on each startup of the app
        version: 22 // last sync batch id that was sent to this client }